 Schaumburg 1400 N. Roosevelt Blvd.Schaumburg, IL 60173(847) 619-7300

-Parents, there will also be a meeting for you in the afternoon on August 15 where you will be able to ask questions of all the deans at CCPA.
+Parents of undergraduate students, there will also be a meeting for you in the afternoon on August 14 where you will be able to ask questions of all the deans at CCPA.
 This parent meeting will conclude with a reception with refreshments, allowing you to relax a little before saying goodbye to your sons and daughters.
-More information on this event will be provided closer to August 15.

-You will be busy with activities from the moment you arrive on the 15th, so the more informed you are, the better!
+You will be busy with activities from the moment you arrive for new student orientation, so the more informed you are, the better!
 As always, you can contact the CCPA Office of Enrollment with questions at any time.
 (312) 341-6735.

 Please read everything on this page.
 Updates will be posted as they become available.